8 things to declutter in a living room before fall to make way for cozy seasonal items

 Not overcrowding your coffee table is key to creating an impactful display, which is why decluttering is so vital.

-Make room for new fall reading material by clearing out obsolete newspapers and magazines, and take this as an opportunity to start afresh by getting rid of paper clutter to ensure your living room remains exclusively as a relaxing zone.
+Take this as an opportunity to start afresh by getting rid of paper clutter to ensure your living room remains exclusively a relaxation zone.

-Laura Price, owner of The Home Organisation says, 'The living room furniture tends to be a great hiding place for old paperwork.
-You come in from work with a bunch of post and stuff it in the corner table for safekeeping or you wanted to have a few magazines under the coffee table but now you’ve got every edition for the last 3 years stored there.
+Laura Price, expert home organizer says, 'Living room furniture tends to be a great hiding place for old paperwork.
+You come in from work with a bunch of post and stuff it in the corner table for safekeeping or pop it under the coffee table but now you’ve got every edition for the last three years stored there.

 'Take some time this fall to scan through your living room, deciding what paperwork you want and what can be shredded or recycled.
 For paperwork you do still want, file it away in a clearly labeled box so the living room stays uncluttered and relaxing.'